joohoi/acme-dns/README.md

 You will need to add some DNS records on your domain's regular DNS server:
 - `NS` record for `auth.example.com` pointing to `ns.auth.example.com`
 - `A` record for `ns.auth.example.com` pointing to `198.51.100.1`
-- If using IPv6, an `AAAA` record pointing to the IPv6 address
+- If using IPv6, an `AAAA` record pointing to the IPv6 address.
-- Each domain you will be authenticating will need a `CNAME` for a `_acme-challenge` subdomain added.
+- Each domain you will be authenticating will need a `_acme-challenge` `CNAME` subdomain added.
 The [client](README.md#clients) you use will explain how to do this.

 ## Testing It Out

 You may want to test that acme-dns is working before using it for real queries.

-1) Confirm that DNS lookups for the acme-dns subdomain works as expected: `dig auth.example.com`
+1) Confirm that DNS lookups for the acme-dns subdomain works as expected: `dig auth.example.com`.

 2) Call the `/register` API endpoint to register a test domain:
 ```